davidgrosman/FinalProject-HybridRenderer/README.md

 Our project uses CMake to build.
 Requires a Vulkan-capable graphics card, Visual Studio 2013, target platform x64.

+# Credits

+We would like to thank:
+* [Sascha Willems](https://github.com/SaschaWillems/Vulkan) and [Alexander Overvoorde](https://github.com/Overv/VulkanTutorial) which greatly inspired our initial code-base; Big thanks to their incredible effort to bring Vulkan to the community!
+* [Morgan McGuire](http://cs.williams.edu/~morgan/) and [Gareth Morgan, Jesper Mortensen](http://www.gdcvault.com/play/1020688/Practical-Techniques-for-Ray-Tracing) for giving us the idea of implement an Hybrid Renderer.

 # References
 * [Practical techniques for ray-tracing in games][Practical techniques for ray-tracing in games]
 * [GDCVault14: Practical techniques for ray-tracing in games](http://www.gdcvault.com/play/1020688/Practical-Techniques-for-Ray-Tracing)